wpernath/quarkus-grumpycat/gitops/README.md

 $ oc apply -k gitops/argocd
 ```

 This will create two namespaces with all roles properly setup so that Argo CD can then start initializing the environment.
-It will take a while until you're able to see the `cat-dev` and `cat-stage` with a PostgreSQL database instance up and running in those two namespaces.
+It will take a while until you're able to see the `cat-dev` and `cat-stage` namespaces with the two versions of the app deployed in.

 ## Calling the pipelines